gian-sosa/gian-sosa/README.md

 🌱 I’m currently learning React, NextJS and TailwindCSS.

-👯 I’m looking to collaborate on different projects
+👯 I’m looking to collaborate on different projects.

 📫You can reach me at gian.mallqui.27@unsch.edu.pe